If you’re on the market for a smart speaker with Amazon Alexa built-in, the options are greater than ever before.

 With that being said, as a smart voice assistant device with video capabilities, the Show 5 is one to beat for the size and price and is a great solution if you’re looking for a low visual-impact smart screen speaker to add to your ecosystem.Learn More About the Amazon Echo Show 5 Here

-Effectively a miniature reflection of the Echo, the latest version of the Amazon Echo Dot has evolved to become much more than a satellite peripheral device for the ‘main event’ in your smart speaker lineup.
+Effectively a miniature reflection of the Echo, the latest version of the Amazon Echo Dot has evolved to become much more than simply a satellite peripheral device for the ‘main event’ in your smart speaker lineup and is a worthy stand-alone smart audio system in it’s own right.

 The Dot started life as a scaled down sibling to the larger Alexa enabled smart speakers in Amazon’s lineup but has been completely redesigned with new looks and a much improved speaker setup.